xHamaster/CodexunMusic/README.md

 - `1` Fork this repo
 - `2` Change the url of your forked repo with the button given below
 - `3` Then click on the given button and start deployment process
-- `4` Suggesting to select Europe server to play lag-free voice
+- `4` Suggesting to select Europe server to play lag-free music
 <p align="center"><a href="https://heroku.com/deploy"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" target="_blank"/></a></p>